balcortex/100_days_code_web_development/README.md

 ### HTML Web Forms - Pt.
 3

 Today I learned about form validation, starting with the `required` attribute, which forces the user to fill in a field.

+## Day 143 - 2024/02/22

+### HTML Web Forms - Pt.
+4

+Today I learned about the minimum text length validation, which prevents the user from inputting less than a desired number of characters.